dozheiny/barghman/readme.txt

 =============================== Barghman ===============================

-Barghman is a service that connects to your electricity provider and se- nds calendar (ICS format) emails with your billing or usage schedule.
+Barghman is a service that connects to Bargh provider and sends calendar in ICS format emails with your billing or usage schedule.
 It can run as a standalone command or as a scheduled service using cron jobs.

 ================================ Usage =================================
 	barghman -file <config file>

--f <config file>: Path to your TOML configuration file.
+-file <config file>: Path to your TOML configuration file.

 =============================== Building ===============================